Amazon EFS quotas - Amazon Elastic File System

 • Number of file systems for each customer account.

-• Elastic throughput per file system for all connected clients in an AWS Region.
+• Elastic throughput per Regional file system for all connected clients in an AWS Region.

-• Provisioned throughput per file system for all connected clients in an AWS Region.
+• Provisioned throughput per Regional file system for all connected clients in an AWS Region.

-The following tables list the default quotas for each resource you can change.
+The following tables list the default quotas that you can request to change

 Resource Default quota